jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 lightSources.toShader(gl, program);
 ```

-And edit the code where the light sources are drawn to loop over the number of light sources.
+And edit the code where the light sources are drawn to loop over the number of light sources

 ```javascript
 // Draw light sources